SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

 Write a convincing description of your PR and why we should land it.

-### Hang on during code review
+### Code review

 It is important for us to keep the core code clean and consistent.
-This means we're pretty hard on code review!
+Please ensure any pull request have been reviewed by at least one of the team members.

-Code reviews are the best way to improve ourselves as engineers.
-Don't take the reviews personally: they're there to help us improve.
+### Steps for pull request

 Above steps should be used when following the steps belowwhen you'd like your work considered for inclusion in the
 project: